SGJ31/ChatBot-NextJS/README.md

   - 📊 Statistics
   - 📜 History
   - ⚔️ Tactics
-- 💡 **Smart Suggestions**: Get real-time question suggestions as you type
 - ⚡ **Quick Suggestions**: Access popular questions with one click
 - ✨ **Typing Animation**: Smooth typing animation for answers
 - 🎨 **Modern UI**: Clean and intuitive interface with a soccer-themed design